-With recurring heavy rains engulfing the Southeast this winter, Georgia cities, including Atlanta, Columbus and Athens, report more than double normal rainfall totals year to date.
+Heavy spring rains in the Southeast, including Georgia cities such as Atlanta, Columbus and Athens, are reporting higher than average rainfall totals year to date.
 Many lawns have endured flooding — even here at the NG Turf farms — and many more remain waterlogged from the deluge.
 All this excess water puts grass at higher risk for damage and disease, so we’ve gathered the tips and info you need to care for your lawn in soggy weather.

-Keep off the GrassSaturated grass is much less hearty and can be easily damaged, even by light foot traffic.
+We know it may look like fun to play in those puddles in the lawn, but sadly saturated grass is much less hearty and can be easily damaged, even by light foot traffic.
 Stick to sidewalks, footpaths and driveways until your lawn has a chance to dry out and rebound.
 Remove any debris immediately after storms, but don’t rake the grass until it fully recovers.

 Grass roots require air to thrive, and during excessive rain, water fills all the tiny air pockets in the soil, effectively drowning the roots.
 If left underwater for more than a week, grass may die and need to be replaced.